-These will be some of the firsts consonants your little one will pronounce.
+These will be some of the first consonants your little one will pronounce.
 In an alveolar consonant, the tongue tip approaches or touches the ridge immediately behind the upper teeth, known as the alveolar ridge.
-Your little one has to raise his tongue and touch the hard area behind the teeth, without touching them.
+Your little one has to raise their tongue and touch the hard area behind the teeth, without touching them.

-To help him improve his pronunciation of “t” and “d”, have him practice this movement with the tongue to make strengthen it, while pronouncing the letter.
-Make sure he understands it’s located right behind the teeth.
+To help them improve their pronunciation of “t” and “d”, have them practice this movement with the tongue to strengthen it, while pronouncing the letter.
+Make sure they understand it’s located right behind the teeth.
 Some scientists state that without emitting language sounds the exercise is not as effective.

 The difference when pronouncing “t” and “d” lies in the vibration of vocal cords when pronouncing.
-For him to be aware of the difference, ask him to place his hand over his throat and try to recognize the difference when pronouncing “d” and “t”.
-If he is not able to pronounce them yet, don’t worry.
-You can have him practice with your throat while you talk.
+For them to be aware of the difference, ask them to place their hand over their throat and try to recognize the difference when pronouncing “d” and “t”.
+If they are not able to pronounce them yet, don’t worry.
+You can have them practice with your throat while you talk.
 It’ll be hard not to laugh!

 You can also try changing beginning sounds.
-Tell him a word and ask him if he can change the beginning sound.
-For example, ask if he can say “dime”, repeat it several times to make sure the pronunciation is right, and then ask him to change the “d” for a “t”.
-He will be practicing pronunciation, while also working on phonemic awareness and spending time together.
+Tell them a word and ask them if they can change the beginning sound.
+For example, ask if they can say “dime”, repeat it several times to make sure the pronunciation is right, and then ask them to change the “d” for a “t”.
+They will be practicing pronunciation, while also working on phonemic awareness and spending time together.
 You can also work on basic babbling sequences like “da-da-da”, using big up-and-down jaw movements.
-Repetition will help him improve this skill.
+Repetition will help them improve their skill.